ceph/ceph/doc/start/os-recommendations.rst

 - **Ceph Kernel Client**

-  If you are using the kernel client, the general advice is to *track* "stable" or "longterm maintenance" kernel series provided by either http://kernel.org or your distribution on the kernel client machines.
+  If you are using the kernel client to map RBD block devices or mount CephFS, the general advice is to use a "stable" or "longterm maintenance" kernel series provided by either http://kernel.org or your Linux distribution on any client hosts.

-  For RBD, if you choose to *track* long-term kernels, we currently recommend 4.x-based "longterm maintenance" kernel series:
+  For RBD, if you choose to *track* long-term kernels, we currently recommend 4.x-based "longterm maintenance" kernel series or later:

-  - 4.9.z
-  - 4.4.z
+  - 4.19.z

-  These are considered pretty old, but if you must:

-  - 3.16.z
+  - 4.14.z
-  - 3.10.z
+  - 5.x

-  For CephFS, see `CephFS best practices`_ for kernel version guidance.
+  For CephFS, see the section about `Mounting CephFS using Kernel Driver`_ for kernel version guidance.

-  Older kernel client versions may not support your `CRUSH tunables`_ profile.
+  Older kernel client versions may not support your `CRUSH tunables`_ profile or other newer features of the Ceph cluster, requiring the storage cluster to be configured with those features disabled.

-- **B-tree File System (Btrfs)**

-  If you use the ``btrfs`` file system with Ceph, we recommend using a recent Linux kernel (3.14 or later).

 Platforms
 =========